aiplanethub/supervised-learning-regression/random-forest/543-Regression Forest.md

 ## Random Forest for regression - Regression Forest

-Random forest builds multiple decision trees and merges them together to get a more accurate and stable prediction.
+Random forest builds multiple decision trees and merges them to get a more accurate and stable prediction.

 Regression Forests (or Random forest Regressors) are an ensemble (combination) of different regression trees (decision trees for regression).
 Each leaf contains a distribution for the continuous output variable/s.